|Cactus Flower Tower summit

 From: Wilson, WY

-You might want to add Mark Limage to the f.a. info, to make it a complete entry.
-Mark and I did the 2nd ascent with a goal, too, of cleaning off some loose stuff and fixing the first belay.
+You might want to add Andrew's partner to the f.a. info, to make it a complete entry.
+On the 2nd ascent we had a goal, along with completing the route, of cleaning off some loose stuff and fixing the first belay.
 I think I'd have struggled a bit more if the last pitch were truly 10, but time will tell, I guess.
 A great route, I thought.